ChrisGilchrist/SOFT-356-Procedural-Terrain/README.md

 Link: https://www.youtube.com/watch?v=VPQkbFIXBiE&feature=youtu.be

 ## Project Aim
-The aim of the project was to create a basic game engine that focused on the PCG when constructing the world in which the user interacts with.
+The aim of the project was to create a basic game engine that focused on PCG when constructing the world in which the user interacts with.

 ## Versions Used